 If the zoo isn’t for you, head to a children’s museum instead.
-One of the best children’s museums in the Northeast is the Rochester National Museum of Play, the only collections-based museum in the world devoted solely to the study of play.
+One of the best children’s museums in the Northeast is The Strong National Museum of Play in Rochester, the only collections-based museum in the world devoted solely to the study of play.
 It’s also the second-largest children’s museum in the country.

 Kids might also enjoy the Museum of Firefighting in Hudson, New York.
 You may need them to rescue you from a burning building one day, and they need all the training they can get.
 Also, kids like firetrucks.